richardkopelow/generator-samsara/README.md

 # generator-samsara
 Generator for the Cube example Samsara project

-This project is heavily influenced by generator-famous
+This generator project is heavily influenced by generator-famous

 ##Getting Started
 To use this generator, make sure you have npm installed, run